FineUploader/fine-uploader/docs/callbacks.md

 * `onSubmit(String id, String name)` - called when the file or `Blob` is a candidate for uploading.
 Note that this does not mean the file upload will begin at this point.
 Return `false` to prevent submission to the uploader.
+You may also return a `qq.Promise`(promise.md) if non-blocking work is required here.
+Processing of this file will be deferred until the promise is fulfilled.
 * `onSubmitted(String id, String name)` - called when the file or `Blob` has been successfully submitted to the uploader.
 The file will be uploaded immediately if there is at least one free connection available (see `maxConnections` option) and the `autoUpload` option is set to true (the default).
 This callback is invoked after the `onSubmit` callback has returned without a "false" return value.